Skip to main content

 readCsv(url, csvSpecs)

-You can follow along with our examples using CSV files taken from Deephaven's examples repository.
+Let's dive into some simple examples.
+So that we don't have to create a new CSV file from scratch, we'll use some CSV files from Deephaven's examples repository.
 We encourage you to use your own files by replacing the file paths in our queries.

 note